SuperOfficeDocs/data-access/docs/netserver/web-services/endpoints/soap/wcf-primer.md

 ### Fiddler

-Use Fiddler to look at the HTTP traffic between the client and the web service to see what is really going on.
+Use Fiddler to look at the HTTP traffic between the client and the web service to see what is going on.

-Fiddler is a HTTP Proxy that allows you to look at HTTP traffic between local clients and a server (possibly running on your local machine).
+Fiddler is an HTTP Proxy that allows you to look at HTTP traffic between local clients and a server (possibly running on your local machine).

 ### Use SoWcfHost

-This is a stand-alone EXE that you can use to host web-services locally without relying on IIS or the development web-server.
+This is a stand-alone EXE that you can use to host web services locally without relying on IIS or the development web server.
 This makes it a little easier to attach a debugger to, and you have more control over what services are running.

 <!-- Referenced images -->
 [img1]: media/config-app-server.png